Berwick-upon-Tweed Lifeboat Station: History

 By 1900, there had long been difficulties raising a crew at Spittal.
 It was decided to relocate the lifeboat to the north bank of the River Tweed, on the Berwick town side, where a crew could always be found.
 A new boathouse was constructed at Ferry Landing in 1901, costing £867-2s-11d.
-It had doors at each end, so the boat could be launched one way into the river, or the other way on a carriage, to conveyed along the coast should that be required.
+It had doors at each end, so the boat could be launched one way into the river, or the other way on a carriage, to be conveyed along the coast, should that be required.